 |60||Under 17.5||17.5-20.1||20.2-24.4||24.5-30.2||30.3-31.4||Over 31.4|

-Now, compare these average numbers now with that of world-class elite athletes and you will see a dramatic difference.
+Now, compare these average numbers with that of world-class elite athletes, and you see a dramatic difference.

-Now that we have covered some of the basics around VO2 max scores, let’s look into how some of today’s wearable fitness trackers monitor and measure VO2 Max.
+Now that we have covered some of the basics around VO2 max scores, let’s look into how some of today’s wearable fitness trackers monitor cardio fitness using VO2max.

 Garmin Optical Heart Rate Sensors